-- 520 near the ground causes the almost linear increase of the curve until 50 m a.g.l.
-In the upper part of the velocity profile near the rotor plane and above, there is very little shear of the wind speed.
-The wind speed remains almost constant over the height, which can be explained by the speed-up over the terrain in lower areas, whereas the upper flow field is less influenced by the orography.
-This effect has also been illustrated by flow regions 1 and 4 in Fig. 9.
+465 46 in Fig. 8.
 Besides, the shear is suppressed by the convective conditions in this situation, because the buoyancy force drives air masses upwards.
-It is noticeable that the numerical results show a decent agreement compared to the - measured data.
-The deviation of all measurement points to the simulated results remains in a range of $\pm 1 \text{ m s}^{-1}$ .
-The graph of the standard deviation $\sigma$ above the height is shown in the right plot.
+It is noticeable that the numerical results show a decent agreement compared to the measured data.
+The deviation of all measurement points to the simulated results remains in a range of ±1 m s-1.
+The graph of the standard deviation σ above the height is shown in the right plot.
 Up to 60 m above-the-ground, the standard deviation and consequently the turbulence is significantly increased, which is shown in both the simulation and the measured data.
-The forest wake, which extends to higher altitudes because of the unstable conditions - 530 primarily causes this effect.
+The forest wake, which extends to higher altitudes because of the unstable conditions primarily causes this effect.
 A stronger mixing of the ambient turbulence and the forest wake is the result.
 In this region, the examined turbulence properties match well with the CFD simulations.
 At higher altitudes, there are deviations of the numerics and the measured data.
-This can probably be explained by the evaluation period in the simulations, whereby the synthetic turbulence generated stochastically via the Mann-model did not exactly match the real turbulence characteristics.
-These turbulent data were fed into the inflow plane in the valley more than 1000 - 535 m upstream of this evaluation position.
+This can probably be explained by the evaluation period in the simulations, whereby the synthetic turbulence generated stochastically via the Mann model did not exactly match the real turbulence characteristics.
+These turbulent data were fed into the inflow plane in the valley more than 1000 m upstream of this evaluation position.